Darth Vader's Galaxy (NGC 936)

 Finder Chart

 The galaxy NGC 908 is located in the constellation Cetus.
+On 31 October it is in opposition to the Sun and crosses the meridian at local midnight.
 The best observation time is September to December.